CDCgov/aquascope/README.md

 We thank the following people for their extensive assistance in the development of this pipeline:

-Jason Caravas, Shatavia Morrison, Jesse Yoder, Daniel Cornforth ..
+Jason Caravas, Shatavia Morrison, Jesse Yoder, Daniel Cornforth [please add if i missed any]

 ## Contributions and Support